cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
+ - All Items Tab
+   - Menu Items for creating all types
+   - Visible edit button/option
+   - Excel Options
  - The GUI Context tests are breaking - longer waits needed for the background events to run?
 Something else?
  - In the Conversion Data Entry Control the factory method should probably take the Conversion Function - the issue is that if you set user text and then the conversion function the user value may be unset - probably better than converting when the conversion function is set, or both?
  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json